View on GitHub

 model.add_joint('b', x=L)

-# add frame
+# add a frame for the beam

 model.add_frame('beam', 'a', 'b', 'concrete 28 MPa', '0.5x1.0')